|

 Lp spaces on bounded open sets in Rn, the Lp-based Sobolev

-Lp and W[k,p] as Banach spaces.
+Lp and W[k,p] as Banach spaces (Reisz-Fischer Theorem for Lp

 |

-first variation, Gateaux-variation/differential/derivative,
+First variation, Gateaux-variation/differential/derivative,

 Frechet-variation/differential/derivative.